 Folliculitis is a skin condition that commonly affects dogs.
 Irritation of a hair follicle causes inflammation in the area, leading to swelling, redness, itchiness, pain, and other skin lesions.
 Although there are no dog breeds genetically predisposed to folliculitis, dogs prone to allergies are at a greater risk of developing this condition.
 It has a variety of causes, all of which require veterinary treatment.

 What Is Folliculitis?

 Folliculitis is a term used to describe the inflammation of a hair follicle that typically involves a bacterial infection.
 Hair follicles are tiny openings in the skin through which hair grows.
-In folliculitis, one or more follicles gets irritated or infected, causing the area to exhibit symptoms of inflammation.
+In folliculitis, one or more follicles become irritated or infected, causing inflammation in the area.

 Symptoms of Folliculitis in Dogs